amirelbadaoui/docker-course/README.md

 # Docker Learning Repository 🚀

 This repository serves as a documentation hub for my journey into **Docker**.
 I'm following the [Learn Docker in 1 Hour](https://www.youtube.com/watch?v=GFgJkfScVNU&ab_channel=JavaScriptMastery) course by JavaScript Mastery.
 The goal is to understand Docker fundamentals, containerization, and practical applications.
+Currently @ 44:15

 ## 📌 Topics Covered
 1. **Introduction to Docker**